openjournals/joss/docs/submitting.md

 - A list of the authors of the software and their affiliations, using the correct format (see the example below).
 - A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist audience*.
-- A *Statement of Need* section that clearly illustrates the research purpose of the software.
+- A *Statement of need* section that clearly illustrates the research purpose of the software and places it in the context of related work.
 - A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
 - Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
 - Acknowledgement of any financial support.

-As this short list shows, JOSS papers are only expected to contain a limited set of metadata (see example below), a Statement of Need, Summary, Acknowledgements, and References sections.
+As this short list shows, JOSS papers are only expected to contain a limited set of metadata (see example below), a Statement of need, Summary, Acknowledgements, and References sections.
 You can look at an [example accepted paper](http://bit.ly/2x22gxT).
 Given this format, a "full length" paper is not permitted, and software documentation such as API (Application Programming Interface) functionality should not be in the paper and instead should be outlined in the software documentation.

 ```eval_rst
 .. important:: Your paper will be reviewed by two or more reviewers in a public GitHub issue.
 Take a look at the `review checklist <review_checklist.html>`_ and  `review criteria <review_criteria.html>`_ to better understand how your submission will be reviewed.